brettcannon/python-launcher/README.md

 An implementation of the `py` command for UNIX-based platforms.

 The goal is to have `py` become the cross-platform command that all Python users use when executing a Python interpreter.
-Not only is it is short and to the point, but it also provides a single command that documentation can use in examples which will work regardless of what operating system a user is on.
+Not only is it short and to the point, but it also provides a single command that documentation can use in examples which will work regardless of what operating system a user is on.
 Lastly, it side-steps the "what should the `python` command point to?" debate by